richmans/diskco/Readme.md

 ## Usage (cmd)

     Usage: diskco [options] source_file destination_file

     Options:
     -h          Show this message
     -o [bytes]  Source offset in bytes
     -a          Append to target file instead of overwriting -b [bytes]  Use blocksize (default 32765)
     -q          Quiet, do not show progress
-    -e          End offset in bytes
+    -e [bytes]  End offset in bytes
-    -l          Length in bytes (specify either -l or -e) -s          Swap every two bytes
+    -l [bytes]  Length in bytes (specify either -l or -e) -s          Swap every two bytes
+    -c          Search for char sequence
+    -f          Search for byte sequence (enter as hex) -O [bytes]  For each search match, start copying at offset -L [bytes]  For each search match, copy amount of bytes

     Note: Anywhere you have an argument in bytes, you can use suffixes like k, m, g and t

 Here are some examples:

 copy bytes 32766 to 32770 from input to output